Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-01-24-how-174-hz-can-heal-your-body-and-mind.md

 ---
 layout: post
-title: "How 174 Hz Can Heal Your Body and Mind" description:If you are looking for a natural way to relieve pain, stress, and anxiety, you might want to try listening to 174 Hz.
+title: "How 174 Hz Can Heal Your Body and Mind"
+description: If you are looking for a natural way to relieve pain, stress, and anxiety, you might want to try listening to 174 Hz.
 This is one of the Solfeggio frequencies, a set of ancient tones that have been used for centuries for healing and spiritual purposes.
 subject: How 174 Hz Can Heal Your Body and Mind
 apple-title: How 174 Hz Can Heal Your Body and Mind
 app-name: How 174 Hz Can Heal Your Body and Mind